-Director/Employees Total number of shares granted subject to Performance Share Awards Antony Craven Walker Mitch Flegg Employees below Board level (in aggregate) Total number of shares granted subject to Performance Share Awards 1,500,000 1,500,000 2,250,000 5,250,000
+Director/Employees Total number of shares granted subject to Performance Share Awards

+Antony Craven Walker 1,500,000

+Mitch Flegg 1,500,000

+Employees below Board level (in aggregate) 2,250,000

+5,250,000

 Performance Share Awards have a three-year vesting period and are subject to performance conditions based on average share price growth targets to be measured by reference to dealing days in the period of 90 days ending immediately prior to expiry of a three-year performance starting on the date of grant of a Performance Share Award.
 Performance Share Awards are structured as nil-cost options and may be exercised up until the tenth anniversary of the date of grant deemed to be on 30 November 2017 under IFRS 2 in accordance with the 30 November 2017 Admission Document.
 They were not subject to completion of the BKR Acquisition.